tencentyun/intlcloud-documents/API/API 3.0/云数据库/云数据库 Redis/redis-2018-04-12/地域相关接口/查询产品售卖规格_intl.md

 ### SDK

-encentCloud API 3.0 integrates software development toolkits (SDKs) that support various programming languages to make it easier for you to call the APIs.
+TencentCloud API 3.0 integrates software development toolkits (SDKs) that support various programming languages to make it easier for you to call the APIs.

 * [Tencent Cloud SDK 3.0 for Python](https://github.com/TencentCloud/tencentcloud-sdk-python)
 * [Tencent Cloud SDK 3.0 for Java](https://github.com/TencentCloud/tencentcloud-sdk-java)